edgbpc/HangMan/app/src/main/java/edu/eric/goodwin/hangman/README.txt

     2.They should not be taken back until they answer the “Chicken Test" - DONE

-Notifications -- PARTIALLY DONE.
-I CAN GET A NOTIFICATION TO THE DRAWER BUT NOT A POP UP.
-ALSO MY ICON DOESN'T SHOW :( 1.You must implement local notifications.
+Notifications --  DONE.
+I CAN GET POP UP BUT REQUIRES USER TO ENABLE POP UP UNDER BEHAVIORS ON DEVICE 1.You must implement local notifications.
 2.Setup a local notification that can be generated within 1 minute (5 if the system does not allow) of closing the application.
 3.Create a message in this to “convince” the user they should return to your app.
 Additional Requirements
 4.The stick figure hangman needs to be drawn with either a Canvas/View, or with drawables.
 NO PREDEFINED IMAGES!! - DONE 5.Orientation is not necessary.
 However, if it is not supported, it must be locked (can be portrait or landscape locked) - DONE
-6.Good MVC design patterns of course  - I HOPE DONE
+6.Good MVC design patterns of course  - I HOPE
 7. The app should not continue to add to the View Stack (I should only be able to hit back twice to completely close this app) - I GUESS?
 8.Your “phrase bank” must have at least 10 phrases - DONE